saikotek/docs/pages/web_cloud/domains/dns_dnssec/guide.en-gb.md

 Once you have filled in the form, click on the blue `Try`{.action} button in the bottom right-hand corner of the previously filled-in section.

 After a few minutes, you will receive an email from OVHcloud to the contact email address of your OVHcloud DNS zone.
 This email will contain the 4 parameters ("Key Tag" / "Flag" / "Algorithm" / "Public key (encoded in base64)") required to activate DNSSEC with your domain name registrar.

 > [!success]
 >
-> Check your spam if you haven't received the email within an hour.
+> Check your spam folder if you have not received the email within an hour.

 Finally, contact your domain name registrar with the 4 settings to enable the DNSSEC option for them.